Code-Institute-Submissions/MariaLundgren-Pre-Owned_SepResub/README.md

 As an anonymous user:
 -	I want to brows the products the company are offering.
--	I want to be able to search for a product.
--	I want to filter the products in different categories.
--	I want to be able to sort the amongst the products.
 -	I want to be able to sign up to become a registered user.

 As a registered user
 -	I want to be able to log in to my account.
+-	I want to be able to log out from my account.
 -	I want to be able to save products that I like to my profile so I can easily find them later.
 -	I want to be able to add and delete products to my shopping bag.
 -	I want to be able to see my orders.